High School Selection

 Not only do Tenacity staff arrange visits and take students to see schools throughout Boston, they also compile and keep tabs on all of the application requirements and deadlines to help students stay on track for schools in which they are interested.

-It is a complex process that combines the efforts of both the MSA and College Prep staff, who work in concert to help students identify and ultimately land at a “best fit” school where they will flourish and grow.
+It is a complex process that combines the efforts of both the Ace Academy and College & Career Prep staff, who work in concert to help students identify and ultimately land at a “best fit” school where they will flourish and grow.

 How to Register for an Exam School